How Does a BI (Business Intelligence) Tool Work With NetSuite ERP? The GURUS Guide

 - Breaking Down the Term: Business Intelligence

-- Google BI for NetSuite ERP: How Does it Work?
+- Business Intelligence for NetSuite, Powered by GURUS: How Does it Work?

 - The Best Adapted ERP Business Intelligence Module for NetSuite ERP